kishorecheerala/BusinessManager-Updated/README.md

 The application uses a "Local First" architecture.
 Critical data (Sales, Products) is stored in **IndexedDB** for high capacity, while settings use **LocalStorage**.
 This ensures instant load times and full offline capability.

 ### Cloud Sync
 Users can sign in with Google to sync their database to a private folder (`BusinessManager_AppData`) in their Google Drive.
-The sync uses a "Read-Merge-Write" strategy to prevent data loss when switching devices.
+The sync uses a robust **"Last Write Wins"** strategy with timestamp-based conflict resolution to ensure data consistency across multiple devices.

 ### AI Features
 - **Smart Analyst:** Analyzes transaction history to provide executive summaries.